Let's start a new beginning.

 Outpatient Therapy helps our clients through the use of various treatment approaches for depression management, anger management, relationship issues, life stage problems, and much more.

 Crisis Stabilization provides immediate mental health care, to assist individuals in situations that display behavior that puts them at risk of hurting themselves or others.
 Services are utilized to meet people in crisis and connect them to a behavioral health specialist 24 hours per day 365 days a year.

 Our agency accepts Medicaid plans through the Department of Medical Assistance Services (DMAS).
-Family Insight also serves clients referred to us through local funding sources in localities throughout Virginia.
+We also serve clients referred to us through local funding sources in localities throughout Virginia.

 Medicaid recipient with a mental health diagnosis (i.e depression, schizophrenia)

 Prescribed psychotropic medication in the last 12 months, (even if non-compliant)

 Recent or history of psychiatric hospitalizations

 Impairment in major life activities - to include daily living skills

 In need of assistance to develop and maintain community stability and independence